Sarah Miller Boelts, professor of Spanish

 Hello!
 I've been a professor at Grand View since 2002.
 I teach a variety of classes, including American Literature, First Year Composition, Children's Literature, Shakespeare, Film as Literature, and Women's Literature.
 Variety is the spice of life, and I think a diverse range of interests keeps everyone healthy.
 I also believe in the power of education to transform lives.
 My husband and I live in Des Moines with our two cats, Dean Moriarty and Morticia DeVille.
 I spend my free time in the summer reading good books and watching movies.
 I look forward to seeing you in class!
 Faculty Website

 Dr. Avilah Getzler, professor of English

 I am a California transplant trying to get used to the cold Iowa winters.
 Here at Grand View I teach Survey of British Literature, Introduction to Literature, Global Literature, Composition, and seminars on the novel.
 I love long juicy novels- especially those from Victorian England.
 When my head isn't buried in a book, I like to travel, backpack, and scuba dive.

-Rev. Dr. Ken Jones, professor of philosophy and religion
+Rev. Dr. Ken Jones, professor of philosophy and theology